$\overline\partial$-Equation on a Lunar Domain with Mixed Boundary Conditions: Introduction

 \section{Introduction}

 In this paper, we study the $\-{\p}$-equation for $(0,q)$-forms on a special type of non-smooth domain $S^{\e_0}_\varphi$, called a lunar domain, in a complex manifold with mixed boundary conditions.
 The domain we are considering here has two pieces of the boundaries $M_0$ and $M_1$ intersecting highly tangentially along a smooth real-submanifold $E$.
 We assume that $M_0$ has at least $(q+1)$-positive Levi eigenvalues or $(n-q+1)$-negative Levi eigenvalues.
 Assume $M_1$ has the opposite property for the Levi eigenvalues as that for $M_0$.

-We impose the Dirichlet boundary condition on $M_0$ and the $\-{\p}$-Neumann boundary condition on $M_1$.
+We impose the $\overline\partial$-Dirichlet boundary condition on $M_0$ and the $\-{\p}$-Neumann boundary condition on $M_1$.
 We introduce a Hermitian metric over $S^{\e_0}_\varphi$ such that $E$ can be treated as the infinity of $S^{\e_0}_\varphi$.
 We will establish an $L^2$-estimate and derive a Hodge-type decomposition theorem in this setting.

 $\-\p$-equations over such a special type of non-smooth domains, with mixed boundary conditions, are of fundamental importance in understanding many geometric problems.
 In the deep papers of Catlin [Cat], Cho [Cho] and Catlin-Cho [CC], such equations played a crucial role for studying various extension problems for CR structures, which are directly linked to the local embedding problem of abstract CR manifolds with certain signature conditions.
 In a paper of Huang-Luk-Yau [HLY], solving such a $\-\p$-equation for $(0,2)$-forms also played an important role for the study of various deformation problems for compact strongly pseudoconvex CR manifolds of at least five dimension.
 In the work of Catlin [Cat], Catlin-Cho [CC] and Cho [Cho], the domain encountered is only assumed to be sitting in an almost complex manifold.
 However, the domain is uniformly scaled such that it is sufficiently close to $M_0$.
 In this specific setting, Catlin proved that there is no cohomology obstruction for solving the $\-\p$-equations.
+Other related studies for the $\bar{\p}$-Dirichlet problem can be found in the work of Chakrabarti-Shaw [CSh].